 [Picture from the fantastic spring CCU graduation, which I attended, after having graduated mid-year!
 A happy alumnus!!]

-Back to how exhausted I was, the mid-semester graduation banquet was Wednesday the 19th.
+The mid-semester graduation banquet was Wednesday the 19th.
 Then Thursday the 20th, I had my last final exam.
 Though drained, against all odds, I aced it.
-Quite rare.
+Quite rare to get a 100% on a final.
+I could even feel myself fading near the end of the exam.
+Yet I went for it.
+I was one of the last students left in the classroom when I handed in the exam.

 Thursday, December 13, 2012